 - Imaging processing, evaluation and analysis with physician

 Individuals with disabilities are encouraged to apply to the program.
-Candidates whose response indicates that they cannot meet one or more of the expectations will be reviewed further by the Admissions Committee, with applicant, the University's Equal Opportunity/Disability Specialist, and faculty input, to determine if reasonable accommodations might be possible to facilitate successful completion of the Diagnostic Ultrasound Technology General/Vascular Certificate curriculum and preparation for the national board registry examinations.
+Candidates whose response indicates that they cannot meet one or more of the expectations will be reviewed further by the admissions committee, with applicant, the university's equal opportunity/disability specialist, and faculty input, to determine if reasonable accommodations might be possible to facilitate successful completion of the program's curriculum and preparation for the national board registry examinations.

 The University of Kansas is an AA/EO/Title IX institution.